 Selected Litigation Matters

 - Secured partial acquittal and mistrial on all remaining counts following six-week criminal securities-fraud jury trial in which the U.S. Attorney’s Office and the Fraud Section of the U.S. Department of Justice (DOJ) alleged a $32 million fraud in connection with a series of public offerings by a China-based oil and gas company.
 This case marked one of the DOJ’s rare setbacks in a high-profile white-collar prosecution.
-Examined all defense witnesses, and also delivered both opening and closing arguments, persuading trial jurors not to convict client on any of multiple criminal counts brought by team of prosecutors.
+Examined all defense witnesses, and also personally delivered both opening and closing arguments, persuading trial jurors not to convict client on any of multiple criminal counts brought by team of prosecutors.
 Case was featured in The American Lawyer, Reuters, Wall Street Journal, and numerous other publications.

 - Secured complete defense verdict on behalf of Bay Area medical center following three-week jury trial in San Mateo Superior Court.
 Delivered opening statement and closing argument, persuading trial jurors unanimously to find in client’s favor in all causes of action and to award plaintiff, former CEO, zero damages despite plaintiff’s claim for multimillion-dollar award (subject to trebling under California law).